Hello and welcome to my Jones Mercury bindings review.

 More Info, Current Prices and Where to Buy Online

-If you want to learn more about the Mercury, or if you are ready to buy, or if you just want to research prices and availability, check out the links below.
+If you want to learn more about the Mercury, are ready to buy or want to research prices and availability, check out the links below.

-If you want to check out some other all-mountain-freeride binding options, or if you want to compare how the Mercury compares to other all-mountain-freeride bindings, then check out the next link.
+If you want to see how the Mercury compares to other men’s all-mountain-freeride bindings or want to check out some other options in that category, check out the next link.

 Hi, I want to buy the jones mountain twin with the jones meteorite or burton cartel..
 My weight is 158 to 5,84 height and my size in boots is 10,5 .
 I be read that the medium size in bindings is 10,5 .
 So it’s right to take the medium or to think about the large.. i m close to burton ion boots